 What about foam rolling, massage, and other self-soft tissue tools (lacrosse balls, massage gun, etc)?

-The most popular thought process regarding the benefit of these techniques is they affect resting muscle tone, increase blood flow, change the amount of water hydration levels within the muscle, and offer a competitive neurological stimulus for muscle soreness.
-Generally, the effect is thought to be driven more through neurological mechanisms rather than changes in muscle tissues (especially in the short term).
+The most popular thought process regarding the benefit of these techniques is how they affect resting muscle tone, increase blood flow, change the amount of water hydration levels within the muscle, and offer a competitive neurological stimulus for muscle soreness.
+However, the effect is thought to be driven more through neurological mechanisms rather than changes in muscle tissues (especially in the short term).

 How long should I foam roll?

-A combination of self-myofascial release and consistent targeted static stretching yields the most beneficial gains to changes in flexibility.
+In summary: A combination of self-myofascial release and consistent targeted static stretching yields the most beneficial gains to changes in flexibility.

 Dr. Kaysha Bates DPT is a physical therapist based in Jackson Hole, WY